 What are the supported file types?

-Zoho Sign supports almost all file types including pdf, jpg, jpeg, doc, docx, png, odt, rtf, txt, tex, and sxw.
+Zoho Sign supports all popular document file types such as pdf, jpg, jpeg, doc, docx, png, odt, rtf, txt, tex, and sxw.
 You can upload up to 40 files in a document signature request but size of individual files must not exceed 25 MB and their combined size must not exceed 40 MB.

 What are the supported browsers?